Yoka-Jo/expenses_app/README.md

 </p>

-#Features
+# Features
-Uses sqflite as a database.
+-Uses sqflite as a database.
-Gives you a better look of your expenses in each week.
+-Gives you a better look of your expenses in each week.
-You can delete one or all products.
+-You can delete one or all products.

 ## Getting Started